Ceramic and Zirconia Crowns

 Dental crowns are tooth restorations that are placed over teeth which have become too damaged or decayed to be good candidates for other restoration treatments, such as fillings or dental bonding.
 Dental crowns are a great way to protect vulnerable teeth and to restore the function and strength of your bite.

 Once he has determined that you need a crown, Dr. Alhadef will evaluate your dental health and the tooth that needs the crown, and will discuss the different crown options available to you.
 Regardless of which type of crown you choose, however, the procedure is the same.
-The process of receiving a crown is lengthy, taking at least two visits to Dr. Alhadef’s office over the course of several weeks.

 During the first visit, Dr. Alhadef will reshape your tooth, shaving it down on the sides and top to accommodate the crown.
 If you need a root canal, it will be done during this stage.
 Then a mold is taken of the prepared tooth, which is sent to a master technician at the lab that will custom make your crown.
-It takes a few weeks for your crown to arrive, however, so Dr. Alhadef will place a temporary crown over the tooth in the meantime.
-Once the porcelain crown has arrived, you will return to Dr. Alhadef’s office for a second visit so that he can remove the temporary crown and cement the permanent crown in place.
+It takes a couple of weeks for your crown to arrive, however, so Dr. Alhadef will place a temporary crown over the tooth in the meantime.
+Once the Zirconia or Emax crown has arrived, you will return to Dr. Alhadef’s office for a second visit so that he can remove the temporary crown and cement the permanent crown in place.

 CEREC Same Day Crowns

 Using this technology, Dr. Alhadef will take a laser scan of your teeth to create a digital 3-D model of your teeth.
 CEREC’s technology helps Dr. Alhadef design your crown, examining the crown’s contact points with your natural teeth to ensure that no part of your teeth or the crown will come under too much pressure.
 He can even examine your bite to ensure that the crown will fit seamlessly into your mouth.
 Once he is satisfied with the digital model, Dr. Alhadef uses a machine in the office to mill the crown.
 Your dental crowns will be milled and ready place in just an hour.
-Since the material is porcelain, you won’t sacrifice quality, looks, or durability for this speed, either.
+Since the material is tooth-colored Emax or Zirconia, you won’t sacrifice quality, looks, or durability for this speed, either.
 You will have a high-quality, custom-made crown by the end of your appointment.

 To determine which type of cosmetic dentistry restoration is right for you, it’s important to schedule a consultation with Dr. Alhadef.
 He can examine your tooth and give you specialized, one-on-one advice about what will work for you.